ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 #### Attunement Bonus

 You can cause Dawnshard to flare up, interposing the light of the dawn between themself and an attacking enemy.
 You can use your reaction to impose disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.
 An attacker that can't be blinded is immune to this feature.
 You can use this feature a number of times equal to your proficiency bonus per short rest.

+### Drake's Bane

+This double-bladed battleaxe is made of a bright, silvery metal that always gleams as if it were just polished.
+It emits a faint glow whenever a dragonborn or creature with type Dragon is within 60 feet.

+#### Attunement Bonus

+Drake's Bane does additional damage against dragonborn and creatures with the Dragon type.
+Additionally, the wielder has advantage on saving throws against a dragon's Frightful Presence.

 ### Earthbreaker